OVERVIEW

 TIP

-The experiences of other companies are the best way to learn for which purposes electric vehicles are already the better alternative in fleets today.
-Have you already gained experience with electric mobility and would like to tell our readers about it?
-Then write to frag@umschalten.de.
+Experience from other companies is the best way to learn for which purposes electric vehicles are already the better alternative in fleets today.
+Have you already gained experience with electromobility and would like to tell our readers about it?
+Then write to .

 3. WHAT DOES THE FUTURE HOLD FOR BATTERIES IN ELECTRIC CARS?